jhu-ip/cs220-f24/exercise/ex03a.md

 <div class='admonition info'>
 <div class='title'>Windows Users</div>
 <div class='content'>
 <p>You will need <code>pscp</code> here which should have been installed already automatically when you installed Putty.
 Copy your <em>.zip</em> file from ugrad to your local computer using <code>pscp &lt;source&gt; &lt;destination&gt;</code>.
-For example, you could open a Command Prompt window or Powershell and type <code>pscp css22006@ugradx.cs.jhu.edu:2024-spring-student-JHED/ex03.zip .</code>.
+For example, you could open a Command Prompt window or Powershell and type <code>pscp css22006@ugradx.cs.jhu.edu:2024-fall-student-JHED/ex03.zip .</code>.
+If you're using <strong>Git Bash</strong> instead, you can run <code>scp</code> instead of <code>pscp</code>.
 For Windows where WinSCP has been installed: connect to ugradx using the WinSCP interface and drag the <em>ex03.zip</em> file from the ugradx side to your local computer's side.</p>
 </div>
 </div>